Personal Loan Scams: What They Are and How to Protect Yourself

 How can I protect myself from loan scams?

-The best way to protect yourself from a scam of any type is to avoid any type of contact with any company you didn’t directly reach out to.
-Any company that reaches out offering you a loan, especially if it uses high-pressure tactics indicating it requires any sort of down payment or advance payment, probably isn’t legitimate.
+The best way to protect yourself from loan scams is to avoid any type of contact with any company you didn’t directly reach out to.
+Any company that reaches out offering you a loan, especially if it uses high-pressure tactics or requires an advance payment, likely isn’t legitimate.

 Article sources